NeoGeographyToolkit/StereoPipeline/docs/examples/aster.rst

 This functionality can be turned on with the option ``--aster-use-csm`` in stereo, bundle adjustment, mapprojection, and ``cam_test`` (:numref:`cam_test`).
+This option is implicitly assumed when solving for jitter as that tool only works with CSM cameras.

 The bundle adjustment program will optimize and save the produced CSM models (:numref:`csm_state`), if invoked with the above switch.
 To save the best-fit